maminech/aminoss_photography/INVOICE_SYSTEM_COMPLETE.md

 ## 🎉 Overview

-A fully functional invoice generation system has been integrated into the Aminoss Photography platform, matching your exact design specifications with French/Arabic bilingual support.
+A fully functional invoice generation system has been integrated into the Innov8 Production platform, matching your exact design specifications with French/Arabic bilingual support.

 ---